iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 <a href="https://github.com/iweld/sql_interview_questions">Back To Questions</a>

 <a name="q7"></a>
-#### 7. Find employees with greater salaries than their manager's salary.
+#### 7. Find employees with salaries greater than their manager's salary.

-Using the employee salary from the previous question, we can find this answer using a sub-query in the where clause.
-I added a sub-query to the select statement to show the manager salary also.
+Using the employee salary from the previous question, we can find this answer using a sub-query in the **WHERE** clause.
+I added a sub-query to the select statement to also show the manager salary for reference.

 ````sql
 SELECT